uw-labs/blog/_posts/2021-06-29-kube-semaphore-intro.md

 result will be a full mesh between all nodes in our clusters and all traffic travelling between nodes via the created WireGuard network.

-A deployment example can be found [here](https://github.com/utilitywarehouse/semaphore-wireguard/tree/main/deploy/example)
+Controller DaemonSet deployment example can be found [here](https://github.com/utilitywarehouse/semaphore-wireguard/tree/main/deploy/example)

 The following diagram illustrates the created WireGuard mesh between our hosts,